FREE Shipping on orders over $899

 Cholesterol indicators

 Cholesterol occurs in different types of protein-containing particles, including high-density lipoproteins (HDL), low-density lipoproteins (LDL), and very low-density lipoproteins (VLDL).
-The cholesterol theory of heart disease is that certain particles, such as LDL and VLDL, build up and clog the arteries, causing atherosclerosis.
+The cholesterol theory of heart disease is that certain particles, such as LDL and VLDL, build up and clog arteries, causing atherosclerosis.

 Avoid these foods if you have high cholesterol

-Some were given an anti-inflammatory and others a placebo; the anti-inflammatory group experienced 37% less inflammation and 15% fewer cardiovascular events (such as heart attacks) compared to the placebo group.
+Some were given an anti-inflammatory drug and others a placebo; the anti-inflammatory group experienced 37% less inflammation and 15% fewer cardiovascular events (such as heart attacks) compared to the placebo group.

 Soda